gotvinne/Light-weight-MPC/backend/src/IO/README.md

 ## Input-Output, IO formatting

-This module handles the inputs and outputs of the Light-Weight software, in fact the json data files.
+This module handles the inputs and outputs of the MPC-core, in fact the json data files.

 ### Input format
 - A json file defining **the system** (states, inputs, step coefficients and references)